 To deal with this challenge, the best practice is to discuss beforehand in detail what role will be played by the outsourcing service provider and what results should be expected from the outsourcing venture.
-It is important to inform the project management team of the company seeking outsourcing services about the reasonable risks and the potential costs associated with outsourcing.
+It is important to inform the project management team of the software development company seeking outsourcing services about the reasonable risks and the potential costs associated with outsourcing.

 Companies also may have unrealistic expectations such as selecting a service provider and starting a project can be done quickly.
 Also, they may think that the project will be completed in the minimum amount of time.

 Selecting an outsourcing vendor without giving due diligence only increases the risk of failure.
-Companies should spend adequate time in selecting an outsourcing vendor.
+Companies should spend adequate time selecting an outsourcing vendor.
 They should select a software development partner that they think fully suits their project requirements.
 They should also consider the outsourcing costs before getting on with a project.
-For example, if a business wants to outsource web development, then it should select a vendor that is adept and experienced in web development.
+For example, if a business wants to outsource web development or recruitment of freelancers, then it should select a vendor that is adept and experienced in web development.

 Organizational And Regional Cultural Differences

 Globalizing companies find great talent, but the cultural barrier becomes an imminent challenge.
 When businesses outsource their projects to offshore destinations, they have to cope with two types of cultural differences - corporate and regional differences.
 Corporate differences arise because outsourcing involves dealing between two different organizations.
 Regional differences arise because the business and the outsourcing services provider are located in different countries.

 Language And Communication Challenges

-Another set of challenges that businesses face when they outsource their projects to far-off destinations is about language differences and communication.
-People might have their regional dialects that might not be easy for you to understand.
+Another set of challenges that businesses face when they outsource their projects to far-off web development companies is language differences and communication.
+People might have regional dialects that might not be easy for you to understand.
 Another communication challenge that crops up in outsourcing to one of the top product engineering companies is unsaid assumptions.